-August 2021 – Sadly Lytton was destroyed by wildfire in the summer of 2021.
-The community will be rebuilt as soon as possible.
+April 2023 – Sadly Lytton was destroyed by wildfire in the summer of 2021 and the community is still rebuilding.
 Our thoughts are with the residents and businesses during these difficult times.

 Situated in Thompson Okanagan‘s Gold Country at the confluence of the Thompson River and the Fraser River, Lytton is one of the oldest continuously settled communities in all of North America.
 Its history is reflected in the local museum with an excellent collection of artifacts.
 View the Jelly Roll, a rare natural geological formation comprised of sand and silt that dates back to the Ice Age.
 It was discovered in a nearby gravel pit and is considered rare as it is one of the largest in the world, if not the largest.
 Visit Caboose Park which showcases the railway history in these parts with a model railway replicating the rail lines and crossings in the area.
 Check out the steel sculptures, do some gold panning and try geocaching – fun for the whole family.